jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_theory.md

 The backpropagation algorithm reignited the interest on ANN.
 Originally intended for ANN by Webos in 1974 [7], it gained attention when rediscovered by Rumelhart, Hinton and Williams in 1985 [8], and effectively finished the "AI Winter" on ANN.

-Simply put, the backpropagation algorithm is based on the chain rule, which allows to compute the derivative of previous layers, and thus addapt the weights of those layers as well.
-By doing this process iteratively, we can eventually optimize the weights of all layers in a MLP.
-In most cases, the change in the weights was computed using an optimization algorithm called Stochastic Gradient Descent (SGD).
+The backpropagation starts with a forward pass of an input.
+After the input has reached the last layer of the network, the predicted label (the network output) is compared against the ground truth label, and the error made is measured using a loss function.
+The computed loss is used to update the weights of the network, finding the best gradient towards minimizing the error (though a partial derivative).
+To train a neural net with several layers, we need to update the weights from the previous layers as well.
+This is accomplished by using the chain rule, which allows to compute the derivative of previous layers, and thus update the weights of those layers as well.
+Traditionally, the change in the weights has been computed using an optimization algorithm called Stochastic Gradient Descent (SGD).
 SGD iteratively estimates the best direction for optimization using a subset of the whole dataset (hence, stochastic).
+Since then, several alternatives have been proposed.

+By doing this process iteratively (forward pass, loss function, backpropagate error, weight update), we can eventually optimize the weights of all layers in a MLP.
 See [10] for a full mathematical explanation of the backprop algorithm.
 With a new training methodology, research on ANN became active again.
 LeCun et. al. [11] developed a digit recognition system using data from the US Postal Service, and showed how ANN could be used to solve complex practical problems.
 LeCun system included a layer of convolutional neurons, which had been previously proposed by Fukushima in 1980 [12].

 <a name='cnn'></a>
 ### Convolutional Neural Networks